 - Taste for seasonings, adding more where needed.

-- Serve garnished with parsley, grated cheese, and bacon pieces.
+- Serve garnished with parsley, grated cheese, sour cream, and bacon pieces.

 4. Roasted Poblano-Cream Soup

 Soup is great, but it’s not always the most exciting meal choice.
 This recipe aims to change all of that.
 Not only is Roasted Poblano-Cream Soup a delightfully south-of-the-border treat, but it also carries with it a certain unpredictability.
 After all, poblano peppers can easily range from mild to super-spicy, so be prepared for either possibility!
 Special thanks to Lori at Allthatsplatters.com for the recipe.

 1 ½ pounds fresh poblano chilies (also known as pasillas)